BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 * Ongoing project overhead from need of implementing specific security tests
 * Ongoing project overhead from need of executing security tests
 * Ongoing organization overhead from testing all relevant devices and variants
-* Ongoing organization overhead from maintaining attack pattern cataloge
+* Ongoing organization overhead from maintaining attack pattern catalog

 ##### PERSONNEL